build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 This step compiles the C# code into an executable and creates a `publish` directory.

-In Windows, Linux, or Macos:
+In Windows, Linux, or macOS:

 ```powershell
 cd ./practical-cloud-guide-code/run-to-build/windows-app-deploy/aspnetcoreapp/